chengpeng-wang/LLMSCAN/README.md

 ### More Program Facts

-You can implement your own analysis by adding more modules, such as more parsing-based primitives (in `parser/program_parser`) and prompts (in `prompt/apiscan_prompt.py` or other user-defined prompt files).
+You can implement your own analysis by adding more modules, such as more parsing-based primitives (in `parser/program_parser`).
+If you want to derive semantic facts, which may be beyond the capability of parsing-based analysis, you can customize the prompts (in `prompt/apiscan_prompt.py` or other user-defined prompt files) and leverage LLMs to derive them in a neural manner.

 ### More Bug Types